Achievable logoAchievable logo

 *The death exception applies to those inheriting retirement assets.
 For example, a 25 year old inheriting an older family member’s IRA can immediately distribute funds while avoiding the 10% early withdrawal penalty.

-Another exception to the early withdrawal penalty is for rollovers and trustee-to-trustee transfers.
-Rollovers occur when an investor requests the disbursement of funds (either electronically or by check) from their retirement account, then returns the funds to a retirement account (could be the same account) within 60 days.
-If the funds are not returned in time, the disbursement is subject to taxation and penalties (if under age 59 1/2).
-Some investors utilize rollovers for short-term spending or to move assets between accounts.
-Technically a rollover involves the investor gaining access to the funds, which usually means the assets end up in the person’s bank account.
-Sometimes referred to as 60-day rollovers, these transfers may only occur once per year.
-Additionally, the rollover is reportable to the IRS.
+Rollovers occur when an investor requests a distribution of funds (either electronically or by check) from a retirement account and then deposits those funds into a retirement account (which could be the same account) within 60 days.
+If the funds aren’t returned in time, the distribution becomes taxable and may be subject to penalties (if the investor is under age 59 1/2).
+Some investors use rollovers to move assets between accounts or for short-term access to funds.
+Because the investor takes possession of the money (often meaning it lands in the investor’s bank account), these are sometimes called 60-day rollovers.
+These transfers may only occur once per year, and the rollover is reportable to the IRS.

 Definitions